BCHSI/philter-deidstable1_mirror/README.md

-If you use this software for any publication, please cite: Norgeot, B., Muenzen, K., Peterson, T.A. et al. Protected Health Information filter (Philter): accurately and securely de-identifying free-text clinical notes. npj Digit.
+If you use this software for any publication, please cite: 1- Norgeot, B., Muenzen, K., Peterson, T.A. et al. Protected Health Information filter (Philter): accurately and securely de-identifying free-text clinical notes. npj Digit.
 Med.
-3, 57 (2020). https://doi.org/10.1038/s41746-020-0258-y
+3, 57 (2020). https://doi.org/10.1038/s41746-020-0258-y.
+2- Radhakrishnan, Lakshmi, et al. "A certified de-identification system for all clinical text documents for information extraction at scale."
+JAMIA open 6.3 (2023): ooad045.

 # README